Hosted by Ellen Krause

 Can the Psalms help with anxiety, grief, and emotional burnout?
 Rachel Schlesinger shares how reading the Psalms daily became a lifeline during motherhood and loss.

-Discover how these ancient prayers offer peace, healing, and spiritual grounding for modern mental health struggles.
+Discover how Using Psalms for Mental Health offers peace, healing, and spiritual grounding for modern mental health struggles.
 If you’re seeking comfort, stillness, or deeper connection with God, this episode will guide you in using the Psalms as a pathway to emotional and spiritual wellness.

 This episode was first published on July 11th, 2024.